AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Marcellus of Ancyra.

-Marcellus of Ancyra, AD 315, quoted by Eusebius, says: "For what else do the words mean, \'until the times of the restitution\' (Acts 3:21), but that the apostle designed to point out that time in which all things partake of that perfect restoration.\"
+Marcellus of Ancyra, AD 315, quoted by Eusebius, says: "For what else do the words mean, 'until the times of the restitution' (Acts 3:21), but that the apostle designed to point out that time in which all things partake of that perfect restoration."

 ## Titus of Bostra.

 Titus of Bostra, AD 338-378.
-The editor of his works says that Titus was
-\"the most learned among the bishops of his age, and a most famous champion of the truth.\" Tillemont unwillingly ad-mits that \"he seems to have followed the dangerous error ascribed to Origen, that the pains of the damned, and even those of the demons themselves, will not be eternal.\"[^356] Certainly Titus\'s own language justifies this excellent suspicion.
+The editor of his works says that Titus was "the most learned among the bishops of his age, and a most famous champion of the truth."
+Tillemont unwillingly ad-mits that "he seems to have followed the dangerous error ascribed to Origen, that the pains of the damned, and even those of the demons themselves, will not be eternal."[^356] Certainly Titus's own language justifies this excellent suspicion.

-He says: \"Thus the mystery was completed by the Savior in order that, perfection being completed through all things, and in all things, by Christ, all universally shall be made one through Christ and in Christ.\" He says again: "The very abyss of torment is indeed the place of chastisement, but it is not eternal (*aionion*) nor did it exist in the original constitution of nature.
+He says: "Thus the mystery was completed by the Savior in order that, perfection being completed through all things, and in all things, by Christ, all universally shall be made one through Christ and in Christ."
+He says again: "The very abyss of torment is indeed the place of chastisement, but it is not eternal (*aionion*) nor did it exist in the original constitution of nature.
 It was afterwards, as a remedy for sinners, that it might cure them.
 And the punishments are holy, as they